mathspp/mathspp/pages/insider/_hero/hero.en.md

 hero_image: 'theme://images/common_hero.webp'
 ---

-# mathspp insider 🐍🚀

-## Weekly deep dives to take your Python skills 🐍 to the next level 🚀
+# Become the smartest Python 🐍 developer in the room 🚀